 Why is this pain so common?
 For starters, the spine is complex.
 It’s a combination of bones, flexible ligaments and tendons, large muscles, and highly sensitive nerves.
 Strain or irritation to one of these fine parts brings serious consequences.

 The good news is 95% of back pain is temporary and not serious.
 Most of the time the issue causing the pain does not require surgery.
 But despite chiropractic therapy being effective for alleviating pain in the short term, it’s common for back pain to return.

-So what’s the solution to back pain?
+Are there solutions to help combat back pain?
 In an ideal sense, prevent it in the first place.
-But for the many people who already deal with back pain, it’s about finding the right treatment.
-There’s no universal remedy for back pain, but the following prevention and treatment recommendations are practical changes you can make starting today.
+But for the many people who already deal with back pain, it’s about finding the right remedy.
+There’s no universal remedy for back pain, but the following tips are practical things you can do starting today.

 Eat healthy foods.
 Eating a balanced diet that includes the right amount and variety of vitamins and nutrients can help reduce back problems by nourishing the bones, muscles, and other spinal structures.
 Calcium is particularly good for bone strength.